 - Live or work in New South Wales, and

-- No longer be at school (unless undertaking a School Based Apprenticeship or Traineeship)
+- No longer be at school (unless undertaking a school-based apprenticeship or traineeship), and

 You will be asked to provide the following proof of identity evidence:

 The Certificate 3 Guarantee program supports eligible Queenslanders in completing their first certificate III level qualification.
 The Higher Level Skills program provides a government subsidy to support eligible Queenslanders to study a certificate IV or higher level qualification.
-Students are entitled to one Government subsidised training place so it is important for you to choose the right course so you can take full advantage of this opportunity.
+Students are entitled to one government-subsidised training place, so it is important that you choose the right course so that you can take full advantage of this opportunity.

-In order to access this funding program, you will need to provide evidence of eligibility for the selected program, including:
+In order to access this funding program, you will need to provide evidence of eligibility for the selected program, which comprises:

-- Australian/New Zealand citizenship or Australian permanent residency status; and
+- Australian/New Zealand citizenship or Australian permanent residency status

 - Eligibility for concession (if applicable)

-As a student enrolled with Foundation Education it is important that you are aware of the services and support available to you during your studies.
+As a student enrolled with Foundation Education, it is important that you be aware of the services and support available to you during your studies.
 All students have the following rights while enrolled:

 As a student of Foundation Education, you are obligated to: